argyleink/Bolt/README.md

 5. See the [Wiki](https://github.com/argyleink/Bolt/wiki)

 ## Build Features
-- Dev builds are extremely legible, source mapped, and ready for debugging with your tools
+- Dev builds are extremely legible, source mapped, and ready for debugging with your tools `grunt`
 - Production builds squish the crap out [images,css,html,js,svg] `grunt prod`
 - Dev and Prod builds have their own output directory, they don't share a `dist/` folder.
 No need for one build to squash the other.
 - Very fast, [concurrent Grunt tasks](https://github.com/argyleink/Bolt/blob/master/tasks/concurrent.coffee), with jit a plugin for really fast watch task running